minio/docs/source/reference/minio-mc-admin/mc-admin-replicate.rst

                                minio1         \
                                --user janedoe

-         The output of any of hte above examples resembles the following:
+         The output of any of the above examples resembles the following:

          .. code-block:: shell

             Bucket replication status:
-            ●  30/30 Buckets in sync
+            -  30/30 Buckets in sync

             Policy replication status:
-            ●  5/5 Policies in sync
+            -  5/5 Policies in sync

             User replication status:
-            ●  3/3 Users in sync
+            -  3/3 Users in sync

             Group replication status:
             No Groups present